stepthom/CountNGrams/README.md

 DESCRIPTION
 -----------

-This class uses Hadoop to count the number of occurances of n-grams in a given set of text files.
+This class uses Hadoop to count the number of occurrences of n-grams in a given set of text files.

 An n-gram is a list of n words, which are adjacent to each other in a text file.
-For example, if the text file contained the text "one two three", there would be three 3 1-grams ("one", "two", "three"), 2 2-grams ("one_two", "two_three"), and 1 3-gram ("one_two_three").
+For example, if the text file contained the text "one two three", there would be three 1-grams ("one", "two", "three"), two 2-grams ("one_two", "two_three"), and one 3-gram ("one_two_three").

 This class has been tested against hadoop 1.0.3.